 - Stomachic: promoting the appetite or assisting digestion.

 Medicinal Uses of Pushkarmula (Elecampane)

-Pushkarmula is good for heart.
-It is coronary vasodilator agent with antianginal and anti-ischemic properties.
+Pushkarmula is good for the heart.
+It is coronary vasodilator agent with antianginal, and anti-ischemic properties.
 It lowers blood pressure.
-Itis a tonic for heart.
+Itis a tonic for the heart.

 The recommended dosage of Pushkarmula is 1 -3 grams three times a day.